 If the VA has deemed a veteran to be incompetent and unable to manage their veterans benefits, the VA will carry out a field examination to determine the most appropriate fiduciary.
 The VA typically seeks a trustworthy friend or family member who can manage the veteran’s expenses and financial affairs with the least amount of disruption.
 During the field visit, the VA will examine a beneficiary’s financial information to determine the scope of assistance needed.

 When the VA determines a disabled veteran is incompetent and assigns a VA fiduciary, the beneficiary has the option to appeal the decision.
-The beneficiary may also appeal the VA’s choice of appointed fiduciary.

 In these cases, the veteran should follow the process outlined below: